Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-one.md

 We have taken pains to get codesigned extension installation working from the start so that we don't need to debug this area of the project while debugging other complexities later on such as interprocess communication and realtime video processing.

 **Note**: if you start getting a codesigning error that the extension doesn't match the app when building or running, or similar intermittent complaining at build that doesn't seem 100% believable, this can be fixed by navigating to the app's `Build Phases`, and under your "Copy Files" phase that moves the executable to `/Applications`, checking "Copy only when installing", building and running, and then unchecking it again and building and running.
-This fragility is not great, but I think it's preferable to building and running in `DerivedData` or turning off SIP in order to disable the codesigning requirements.
+Sometimes this ca be resolved simply by first building without running, then doing a build and run.
+This fragility is not great, but I think it's preferable to building and running in `DerivedData` where we can't install from, or turning off SIP in order to disable the install location/codesigning requirements.

 And that brings us to the conclusion of part one of this series: we have created a **Container App** which can install and uninstall a working **Core Media IO Camera System Extension** that can be selected in FaceTime, and we have removed one big pain point already, which is testing this behavior with full codesigning while still being able to do a normal build and run.